 If you have Google Analytics on your site, this is as easy as grabbing the number from there.
 Every niche site should have an analytics program of some sort.

-Or, you can enter an estimated pageview number to understand how much traffic you need to obtain certain earnings from Amazon Associates program.
+Or, you can enter an estimated pageview number to understand how much traffic you need to obtain certain earnings from the Amazon Associates program.

 2. Estimate CTR to Amazon (%)

 There are two ways to go about this: